Is It Better to Have an Associate’s Degree or a Certificate for Medical Assisting

 Medical assistants exist practically wherever people come in to get medical help from professionals.
 They can be found in outpatient clinics, hospitals, family practices, etc.

 With this wide range of locations to work, it’s no surprise that medical assistants are in high demand.
-According to the American Association of Medical Assistants, the job of a medical assistant is growing a great deal faster than other jobs.1 This is due to:
+According to the American Association of Medical Assistants, the job of a medical assistant is growing a great deal faster than other jobs.
+The following are a few reasons why:

 - The elderly: People are living longer than ever these days.
 As such, there is an increasing number of older people in need of medical assistance.

 - Technology: Medical advancements are being made at an exponential rate.
 As this continues, hospitals and other medical facilities will need medical assistants who can work the machines for patients.

 - Increase in number of care facilities: As the number of elderly increases and medical technology continues to advance, more and more care facilities or outpatient clinics will spring up.
 And where new medical facilities are being created, new jobs for medical assistants will be generated as well.

 A job as a medical assistant will allow you to work in the medical field without dedicating years and years of your life to study and going into hundreds of thousands of dollars of debt.
-But you’re still left with the choice between qualifying as an MA through a certificate or a two-year Associate’s degree.
+But you’re still left with the choice between qualifying as an MA with a diploma or a two-year Associate’s degree.
 How are you supposed to choose?